8ooo8/IDE-like-source-code-searcher-on-shell-for-IntelliJ/README.md

 Configuration for setting IntelliJ the source code file editor:
 1. Check [this][intellij-launcher-tutorial] to learn more about how to set `SOURCE_CODE_FILE_EDITOR_LAUNCHER_PATH` for IntelliJ.
-1. If you are a Mac user, you may need to search about how to create the IntelliJ command-line in your environment.
+1. If you are a Mac user, you may need to search about how to create the IntelliJ command-line launcher in your environment.
 1. Examples
     1. Windows > Git Bash
         1. `SOURCE_CODE_FILE_EDITOR_LAUNCHER_PATH='/c/Program\ Files/JetBrains/IntelliJ\ IDEA\ Community\ Edition\ 2021.3.1/bin/idea64.exe'`
     1. MacOS > Zsh
         1. `SOURCE_CODE_FILE_EDITOR_LAUNCHER_PATH='/Applications/JetBrains\ Toolbox.app/Contents/idea'`
+        1. Please note that you need to firstly create your command-line launcher

 ## Usage details